Chapter 3.5 – Ports and the Circular Economy

 2. The Circular Maritime Economy

 The crucial role seaports play in global trade and economic development is well documented.
 As sustainability concerns gained traction, the circular economy emerged as a parallel concept that redefines conventional linear supply chain practices by adding feedback mechanisms.
-Its principles, namely reduce, reuse, recycle, and remanufacture, align with stated goals by the port industry to minimize its environmental impact, conserve resources, minimize its footprint, and optimize operations.
-These principles promote a closed-loop system, encouraging seaports to envision their practices and rethink their role in global and local supply chains.
-The application of circular economy principles is not only about more efficiency in the existing economic system but also about notable changes in supply chains.
+Its principles, namely reduce, reuse, recycle, and remanufacture, align with the stated goals of the port industry to minimize its environmental impact, conserve resources, reduce its footprint, and optimize operations.
+These principles promote a closed-loop system, encouraging seaports to reassess their practices and reconsider their role in both global and local supply chains.
+The application of circular economy principles is not only about increasing efficiency in the existing economic system, but also about significant changes in supply chains.

-The circular economy presents a paradigm shift for seaports, transforming them into actors more actively involved in implementing sustainable principles and promoting resource efficiency.
+The circular economy presents a paradigm shift for seaports, transforming them into more active actors in implementing sustainable principles and promoting resource efficiency.
 By addressing challenges and seizing opportunities, seaports can contribute to a circular global economy with the expectation of improved resilience and environmental impacts.
-An alignment between governments, businesses, and stakeholders can facilitate the process, but the nature and extent of such an alignment have not been well defined.
-Ports and governments are paying attention to the energy transition, or even parts of it, such as hydrogen (flows, infrastructure).
+An alignment between governments, businesses, and stakeholders can facilitate the process; however, the nature and extent of such an alignment have not been well-defined.
+Ports and governments are paying attention to the energy transition, or even specific aspects of it, such as hydrogen (including flows and infrastructure).
 Circular challenges are somewhat overshadowed, and the interactions between energy and CE transitions are not fully recognized.

-A comprehensive overview of the circular economy, as it applies to maritime container shipping and ports, underlines the main linear and feedback mechanisms particular to the industry.
+A comprehensive overview of the circular economy, as it applies to maritime container shipping and ports, highlights the primary linear and feedback mechanisms specific to the industry.
 It underlines that there are two separate and interdependent circular systems:

-• Maritime shipping ship maintenance, ship sales and charters (reuse), ship conversion (remanufacture), and ship scrapping (recycle) are elements of CE mechanisms.
+• Maritime shipping includes ship maintenance, sales and charters (reuse), ship conversion (remanufacture), and ship scrapping (recycling), which are elements of CE mechanisms.
 Responsible ship recycling and circular ship design are key fields of action in this area.

 • Ports have CE mechanisms, including port maintenance, concessions (reuse), port upgrading (remanufacturing), and port conversion (recycling).